The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 Clarke, Darral G. 1976.
 “Econometric Measurement of the Duration of Advertising Effect on Sales.”
 Journal of Marketing Research 13 (4): 345–357.

-▶ Empirical; meta-analysis of 69 published advertising econometric studies across consumer packaged goods, durables, and services.
-Clarke documented that the true advertising effect half-life is typically two to six months, and that annual data aggregate intra-year decay into the contemporaneous coefficient, biasing the estimated carryover rate λ toward higher values.
+Empirical; meta (compilation) analysis of 69 published advertising econometric studies across consumer packaged goods, durables, and services.
+Clarke documented that the measured advertising effect half-life is typically two to six months, and that annual data aggregate intra-year decay into the contemporaneous coefficient, biasing the estimated carryover rate λ toward higher values.
 This is the key empirical finding motivating caution when the Koyck model is estimated on annual Compustat data.

 Griliches, Zvi.
 1979.
 “Issues in Assessing the Contribution of Research and Development to Productivity Growth.”
 Bell Journal of Economics 10 (1): 92–116.